Ngo Dinh Diem: Exile

 Diệm applied for permission to travel to Rome for the Holy Year celebrations at the Vatican.
 After gaining French permission, he left in August 1950 with his older brother, Bishop Ngô Đình Thục.
 Before going to Europe, Diệm went to Japan where he met with Prince Cường Để, his former ally, and discussed Cường Để's efforts to return to Vietnam and his capacity to play some roles in his homeland.
-Diệm's friend also managed to organize a meeting between him and Wesley Fishel, an American political science professor at the University of California, who was working for the CIA in Japan.
+Diệm's friend also managed to organize a meeting between him and Wesley Fishel, an American political science professor at the University of California, Los Angeles who was working for the CIA in Japan.
 Fishel was a proponent of the anti-colonial, anti-communist third force doctrine in Asia and was impressed with Diệm and helped him organize connections in the United States.
 In 1951, Diệm flew to the United States to seek the support of government officials but he was not successful in winning US support for Vietnamese anti-communists.

 In Rome, Diệm obtained an audience with Pope Pius XII at the Vatican before undertaking further lobbying across Europe.
 He also met with French and Vietnamese officials in Paris and sent a message indicating that he was willing to be the Prime Minister of the State of Vietnam to Bảo Đại but Bảo Đại refused to meet with him.
 Diệm returned to the United States to continue building support among Americans.
 Nonetheless, to Americans, the fact that Diệm was an anti-communist was not enough to distinguish him from Bảo Đại and other State of Vietnam leaders.
 Some American officials worried that his devout Catholicism could hinder his ability to mobilize support in a predominantly non-Catholic country.
 Diệm recognized that concern and broadened his lobbying efforts to include a development focus in addition to anti-communism and religious factors.
 Diệm was motivated by the knowledge that the US was enthusiastic in applying their technology and knowledge to modernize postcolonial countries.
 With the help of Fishel, then at Michigan State University (MSU), Diệm was appointed as a consultant to MSU's Government Research Bureau.
 MSU was administering government-sponsored assistance programs for Cold War allies, and Diệm helped Fishel to lay the foundation for a program later implemented in South Vietnam, the Michigan State University Vietnam Advisory Group.